 One of the most common ways to not pay PMI is to use a a second-mortgage.
 This is also referred to as a piggyback loan.
 To do this, the borrower gets a first mortgage that is equal to 80% of the value of the home.
 This avoids PMI.
 Then, you take out an home equity loan or HELOC that is equal to the homes sale price, minus the down payment and the first mortgage amount.

-So, in the above example, the borrower would get a $240,000 first mortgage, pay $30,000 down, and get a second mortgage in the amount of $30,000.
+So, in the above example, the borrower would get a $240,000 first mortgage, pay $30,000 down, and get a second-mortgage in the amount of $30,000.
 You do not need to pay PMI because the LTV ratio on your first mortgage is 80%.
 But you would need to pay a second mortgage with a higher interest rate than the first mortgage.
 There are all kinds of 2nd mortgages, but you will always need to pay a higher interest rate.
 Still, the payments of the two loans together usually are less than the payment on the first mortgage plus PMI.

-Considerations with PMI
+Considerations with Private Mortgage Insurance

 Many people have to think about PMI costs because many of them are putting less money down to get a mortgage.
 There are many loans today that people can get with less than 20% down.
 One of the most popular by far is FHA financing.
 It’s easy to apply online for a FHA mortgage.
 That loan requires only a 3.5% down payment with a 580-credit score, but it does come with a hefty monthly mortgage insurance premium.